 - Refine who you’re targeting

 Your posts should speak to a highly targeted audience based on the traits of your best customers.
 Stay current on any discussion too so that your posts don’t seem outdated.

 Always set goals for your social media usage.
 It should serve a concrete purpose that ultimately benefits your business.
 Social media marketing goals consist of ways to generate more leads, content schedule and finding new ways to promote your brand.

-Promoting content on Facebook, LinkedIn and Twitter can is affordable.
+Promoting content on Facebook, LinkedIn and Twitter can be affordable, even though LinkedIn it typically the most expensive of the lot.
 More importantly, it can grow your audience beyond people who already follow and interact with your pages.
-If you put just a small budget behind a few key posts a month, then you can quickly multiply the number of people who see your messages.
-You also generate valuable data based on who does and doesn’t interact when they see certain posts.
+If you put just a small budget behind a few key posts each month, then you can quickly multiply the number of people who see your messages.
+You can also generate valuable data based on who does and doesn’t interact when they see certain posts.

 A successful business owner knows not to bite off more than they can chew.
 Sticking to one or two social networks at first will alleviate the overwhelming mismanagement of your online image.
 Only once you get the hang of it should you start to expand and branch out onto other social media platforms.